charisma-ai/charisma-sdk-python/README.md

 ## Questions?

-Get in touch with us at ben@charisma.ai and we'll be happy to help you out!
+Get in touch with us at hello@charisma.ai and we'll be happy to help you out!